-- 3. Primary and Secondary Provider Agencies must assure that the current Health Passport and Physician Consultation form accompany each person when taken by the provider to a medical appointment, urgent care, emergency room, or are admitted to a hospital or nursing home.
-(If the person is taken by a family member or guardian, the Health Passport and Physician Consultation form must be provided to them.) - 4.
-The Physician Consultation form must be reviewed, and any orders or changes must be noted and processed as needed by the provider within 24 hours. - 5.
+- nursing home.
+(If the person is taken by a family member or guardian, the Health Passport and Physician Consultation form must be provided to them.) - 3.
+The Physician Consultation form must be reviewed, and any orders or changes must be noted and processed as needed by the provider within 24 hours. - 4.
 Provider Agencies must document that the Health Passport and Physician Consultation form and Advanced Healthcare Directives were delivered to the treating healthcare professional by one of the following means: - a. document delivery using the Appointments Results section in Therap Health Tracking Appointments; and - b. scan the signed Physician Consultation Form and any provided follow-up documentation into Therap after the person returns from the healthcare visit.